Transient Flow around an Ahmed Body#

 end

-For further information about Mesh generation, we refer to the reader to the Introduction on How to Use GMSH page of this documentation, or the GridGenerator on the deal.ii documentation and the Gmsh website.
+For further information about Meshing, we refer to the reader to the Introduction on How to Use GMSH page of this documentation, or the GridGenerator on the deal.ii documentation and the Gmsh website.

 Initial and Boundary Conditions#

-The Initial Condition and Boundary Conditions are defined as in Example 3.
+The Initial Conditions and the Boundary Conditions are defined as in Example 3.

 subsection initial conditions